What Does Car Insurance Cover?

 • Funeral services

-PIP is basically the same as MedPay, but it can also include:
+PIP is basically the same as MedPay, but it also includes:

 • A percentage of your lost wages as a result of your injuries